thumbor/thumbor-aws/README.md

 Configure your `thumbor.conf` file to point to `thumbor_aws`:

 ```
+## The loader thumbor should use to find source images.
+## This must be the full name of a python module (python must be able to import it)
+LOADER = "thumbor.loaders.http_loader"

 ## The file storage thumbor should use to store original images.
-This must be the
-## full name of a python module (python must be able to import it)
+## This must be the full name of a python module (python must be able to import it)
-## Defaults to: 'thumbor.storages.file_storage'
 STORAGE = 'thumbor_aws.storage'

 ## The result storage thumbor should use to store generated images.
-This must be
-## the full name of a python module (python must be able to import it)
+## This must be the full name of a python module (python must be able to import it)
-## Defaults to: None
 RESULT_STORAGE = 'thumbor_aws.result_storage'
 ```

-As usual for thumbor, you don't need to use both at the same time.
-Feel free to use only what's needed.
+You should use only the extensions required by your use case.
+There's no dependency between them.

 ### Configuration

-thumbor-aws allows you to configure each storage independently, so there are configuration keys for each.
+thumbor-aws allows you to configure each extension independently:

 #### General